growilabs/growi-docs/docs/en/guide/features/authority.md

   After selecting this option,
   click the "Create / Update" button to apply view / edit authority for the page.

-## Types that can be set as view / edit authority
+## Types That Can Be Set as View / Edit Authority

   You can select one of the following options to set page restrictions.

 ### Public

 There is no restriction for pages with this setting.
 Anyone can view and edit.
 This is selected by default.

 `When GROWI is set up as only logged in users can view`